awsdocs/iam-user-guide/doc_source/id_credentials_temp_control-access_assumerole.md

 }
 ```

-### Resource\-based Policy<a name="permissions-assume-role-example-resource-based-policy"></a>
+### Resource\-Based Policy<a name="permissions-assume-role-example-resource-based-policy"></a>

 Some AWS resources support resource\-based policies, and these policies provide another mechanism to define permissions that affect temporary security credentials\.
 Only a few resources, like Amazon S3 buckets, Amazon SNS topics, and Amazon SQS queues support resource\-based policies\.
 The following example expands on the previous examples, using an S3 bucket named `productionapp`\.
 The following policy is attached to the bucket\.

-When you attach the following policy to the `productionapp` bucket, *all* users are denied permission to delete objects from the bucket \(note the `Principal` element in the policy\)\.
-This includes all assumed role users, even though the role permission policy grants the `DeleteObject` permission\.
-An explicit `Deny` statement always takes precedence over an explicit `Allow` statement, and a policy set as the permissions boundary still overrides the bucket policy\.
+When you attach the following resource\-based policy to the `productionapp` bucket, *all* users are denied permission to delete objects from the bucket \(note the `Principal` element in the policy\)\.
+This includes all assumed role users, even though the role permissions policy grants the `DeleteObject` permission\.
+An explicit `Deny` statement always takes precedence over an `Allow` statement\.

 **Example Bucket Policy**